rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 **2. Acquisition Channel Performance:** assesses how different marketing channels contribute to volume and efficiency using *sessions, orders, and revenue by channel,conversion rate by channel and revenue per session by channel*.

+**3. Campaign Performance:**  Compares campaign performance within a channel using _sessions, orders, conversion rate, RPS, and gross revenue_ to highlight what is working best.

-**3. Paid Funnel Health (brand vs nonbrand):** Evaluates the performance of Paid Search campaigns by comparing brand and nonbrand traffic through the conversion funnel, with a focus on identifying differences in intent, efficiency, and friction across key funnel stages.
+**4. Paid Funnel Health (brand vs nonbrand):** Evaluates the performance of Paid Search campaigns by comparing brand and nonbrand traffic through the conversion funnel, with a focus on identifying differences in intent, efficiency, and friction across key funnel stages.
 This analysis uses both outcome metrics and funnel diagnostics, including- *brand and nonbrand funnel conversion rates,conversion rate gap (percentage points) between brand and nonbrand traffic,funnel entry rates and stage-level drop-offs and checkout completion rates*.

-**4. Unpaid Channel Funnel Health(organic and direct):** Evaluates funnel performance for Direct and Organic traffic analysing  funnel behavior across both channels  using *funnel conversion rates for direct and organic traffic, conversion rate gap (percentage points) between direct and organic channels, stage-level funnel drop-off percentages and checkout completion rates*.
+**5. Unpaid Channel Funnel Health(organic and direct):** evaluates funnel performance for Direct and Organic traffic analysing  funnel behavior across both channels  using *funnel conversion rates for direct and organic traffic, conversion rate gap (percentage points) between direct and organic channels, stage-level funnel drop-off percentages and checkout completion rates*.

 link for dashboard: